AHORAFLX/help-flexygo/docs/Offline App/JS Functions/Exports.en.md

 > **createPDF**(`html`, `filename`, `documentsize?`, `landscape?`, `share?`): `any`

-Generate pdf from html string
+Generate pdf from an html string

 #### Parameters